Delivery Mechanisms

 • Develop a monitoring, evaluation, reporting, and learning (MERL) strategy (Q1 2025)

-• Establish a local stakeholder group and secure input from international experts (Q1 2025)
+• Establish a local stakeholder group to engage with non-government partners (Q1 2025)

 Explainer: The Inter-Departmental Working Group (IDWG)